did-method-plc/did-method-plc/README.md

 Operations are verified, ordered and made available by the PLC server.

-The operation logs are fully self-certifying, with the exception of their ordering.
+The operation logs are fully self-certifying construction of the current state of the DID document, with the exception of their ordering.

 Therefore, the PLC server's attacks are limited to:
 - Denial of service: rejecting valid operations, or refusing to serve some information about the DID